separator

 I teach private lessons via Zoom, covering techniques, supplies, etc. These cost $75 for the first hour, and $50 per hour (or part of an hour, prorated) for additional time.
 You will need to send me a set of photos of the quilt and the damage prior to our lesson.
 How much time we'll spend depends on what your sewing skills are and what needs to be done.

 (Photo instructions: one of the entire quilt, or as full as you can, front and back, and a few detail photos of the damage.
 Good, even lighting and focus is needed.
 I prefer larger rather than smaller photos.
 If you need to send them in more than one email, that is fine.
 Please only use email.)
-Register at my Square shop.
+Register at AnnQuilts shop at Square.com.

 Quilt Triage, Virtual